This post may contain affiliate links. Please read my privacy policy.

 Add all marinade ingredients to a large bowl and whisk together.

 Pour marinade into a Ziploc bag.
-Add frozen chicken pieces, press the air out of the bag and seal.
-Massage marinade into the chicken and place the bag in the fridge for 8 hours.
+Add chicken, press the air out of the bag, and seal.
+Massage the marinade into the chicken and place the bag in the fridge.

 Remove the chicken from the fridge right before heating the grill.
 Using tongs, remove chicken from the bag and place on a platter.
 DON’T THROW AWAY THE MARINADE!